 Through a real-estate website.
 It is a very boring story actually.
 It was the second space we looked at.
 It was love at first sight between the landlord and us.
 The space had been vacant for three years after Greenpeace had moved out.
 There were several people interested, but when the landlord heard about what we wanted to do she was very excited.
 Without her, none of this would have been possible.
 She is very helpful.
 I think we would have had much bigger problems with any other landlord.
 There are always ups and downs, however, with her we can always figure things out together and come to an agreement.

 What was the biggest challenge in the beginning?

 The financial aspect.
 My ‘Tour de Bank’ was quite impressive – I gained insights into the deepest abysses of financial consultancy and experienced the craziest things.
 One really needs thick skin for that.
 In the end we found a very good bank that suited us.
 They helped straight away by giving us a relatively high credit, right after an important sponsorship got canceled before the opening.
 Essentially the bank made it possible for us to realize our project.

-We have a very friendly relationship with departure.
+We have a very friendly relationship with them.
 We support each other.
 Besides the sponsorship, our events are advertized on all their channels.
-And departure events are advertized through our channels. departure helped us mainly in regards to contacts.
+And their events are advertized throughout our channels.
+The agency helped us mainly in regards to contacts.
 We really profited from the consultation of their experts, especially in regard to web design.

 How do people else approach you?

 Through word of mouth, we don’t advertize.
 We tried it once but barely received any feedback, so we just decided to let it be.
 We try to reach out to people who think like us and would fit into our community.
 This is why we often organize events where people are directly interested in the space and pass it on to their friends.